User Tools

 To construct a magic square of order N, We need 2N+2 magic series for rows, columns and diagonals which satisfy the following constraints:

-• up/down diagonal magic series shares only one element with each row/column magic series, and
+• Up/down diagonal (candidate) magic series shares only one element with each row/column magic series.

-• diagonal magic series don't have common elements for even N, and share only one common element for odd N.
+• Diagonal (candidate) magic series don't have common elements when N is even, and share only one common element when N is odd.

 Excluding duplicates

 By definition and for efficiency, we have to avoid duplicates from rotations and reflections.
-These transformations of order 8 can be expressed in many way, and it is convenient to adopt the following three generating transformations:
+These transformations of order 8 can be expressed by the following three generating transformations:

-1. reflection with respect to down diagonal line (, rows-columns exchange, or transposition)
+1. reflection with respect to the down diagonal line (, rows-columns exchange, or transposition)

 2. horizontal reflection